A super guide for Interrail and Eurail travelersAll you need to know before doing Europe by train

-If you’re looking for an unique adventure this year, an Interrail or Eurail pass could be the answer to your prayers.
+If you’re looking for a unique adventure this year, an Interrail or Eurail pass could be the answer to your prayers.
 Having spent two months roaming around Europe, I can assure you that those passes are cool.
 With just one ticket, you can travel freely on Europe’s trains.
-Makes your life easier and your travel plans way more relaxed.
+It makes your life easier, and your travel plans way more relaxed.

 You can see the incredible Alps in Austria, see the outstanding coast of Italy and experience the French cuisine on trains that run smooth.
-You can visit your old friends and make new ones without having to arrive 1 or 2 hours earlier to the airport.
-And you’ll arrive in the city center, not in a far away airport that will make you spend more money on a taxi or shuttle bus.
+You can visit your old friends and make new ones without arriving 1 or 2 hours earlier at the airport.
+And you’ll arrive in the city centre, not in a faraway airport that will make you spend more money on a taxi or shuttle bus.

-If you’re not a planner, you can just hop on and jump off on the train as you go.
-If you see something interesting you stay, if you don’t, hop on the next one.
+If you’re not a planner, you can hop on and jump off the train as you go.
+If you see something interesting, you stay; if you don’t, hop on to the next one.
 For those that can’t find a hostel, the passes are valid for night trains.
-Some demands reservation but if you see an empty spot, it is yours at 0 extra cost.
+Some demand reservations, but it is yours at 0 extra costs if you see an empty spot.

 Things to do before you go on this journey

-Before any trip, it is important to do some things, learn some stuff and do a bit of research.
-Make sure you know at least a bit about the countries you’re going, gather material about the destinations, the weather conditions.
-You need to know the basic at least.
+Before any trip, it is important to do some things, learn some stuff, and do some research.
+Make sure you know at least a bit about the countries you’re going to, gather material about the destinations, the weather conditions.
+You need to know the basics, at least.

-Besides that, remember that you’ll go through several different languages zones, which for some can be a bit frightening.
+Besides that, remember that you’ll go through several languages zones, which can be a bit frightening for some.
 Memorize a few basic words and sentences for each language, ok?
 This is super helpful, trust me.
-It is beyond frustrating to try to ask something simple and loose 15 minutes of your day because of that.
+It is beyond frustrating to try to ask something simple and lose 15 minutes of your day because of that.

-English is widely accepted in most European countries but you must remember that the smaller the town, the harder it gets.
-In Poland I could only talk to people from 25~30 years or less, France it was even harder.
-In Bratislava even the main castle had almost nothing in English.
+English is widely accepted in most European countries, but you must remember that the smaller the town, the harder it gets.
+In Poland, I could only talk to people from 25~30 years or less; France was even harder.
+In Bratislava, even the main castle had almost nothing in English.